 Figure 2 depicts the ontology CONF_OWL, which reuses terms from four well-known vocabularies: FOAF (Friend of a Friend), SKOS (Knowledge Organization System), VCARD and DC (Dublin Core).
 We use the prefix “conf” for the new terms defined in the CONF_OWL ontology.

-Table 3 shows a set of correspondence assertions that specifies a mapping between CONF_OWL and ISWC_REL, obtained with the help of the tool described in [].
-For example, the transformation rules induced by CCA1, DCA1 and OCA2 are:
+Table 3 shows a set of correspondence assertions that specifies a mapping between CONF_OWL and ISWC_REL, obtained with the help of the tool described in [8].
+For example, the transformation rules induced by CCA1, DCA1 and OCA2 are (we omit the translations from attribute values to RDF literals for simplicity):

 CCA1 specifies that each tuple t in Persons produces one RDF triple: